lhenriques123/lhenriques123/README.md

 ### Hi there 👋

-#### I'm DBA and Developer.
+#### I'm Software Development Manager and Data Scientist.
 Currently venturing and developing things for the financial market in Brazil.

 - 🔭 I’m working at [BRA](https://www.bradvisors.com.br/)
 - 🌱 I’m currently learning all about Machine Learning